makeitcloudy/HomeLab/README.md

 ** OS Layer / Uber Agent ** - (https://uberagent.com/download/) - Helge Klein - (https://helgeklein.com/) shares great insights, worth following him <br><br>

 **Supportive channels which can help you gaining structuralized content are**:<br><br>
-https://www.pluralsight.com/ along with their full time author and evangelist Greg Shields and his great courses - he will share a virtual hand and equip you with great tips, helping you going through the installations and configurations of your virtual estate.
+https://www.pluralsight.com/ along with their full time author and evangelist Greg Shields and his great courses - he will share a virtual hand and equip you with brilliant tips, helping you going through the installations and configurations of your virtual estate.
 Extremely patient guy, who is not scared of repeating the same things and topics as many times until your subscription expires.<br>